 - His philosophy is in NFL offenses today

-The “Air Coryell System” (Learn More Here), made famous by former San Diego Chargers offensive coordinator (and Hall of Famer) Don Coryell.
-Don Coryell created a system of using numbers for routes instead of terminology, which introduced what we know now as the “route tree”.
+The “Air Coryell System” (Learn More Here) was made famous by former San Diego Chargers offensive coordinator (and Hall of Famer) Don Coryell.
+Don Coryell created a system of using numbers for routes instead of terminology, introducing what we now know as the “route tree.”
 Here is an example of the route tree:

 Trips Left – This identifies the formation – 3 receivers spaced evenly apart from each other.